Tangerine-Community/Tangerine/README.md

 vim -O config.sh config.sh_backup
 rm config.sh_backup
 ./start.sh
 # Check for upgrade scripts that need to be run.
-Note that you can only run scripts that end in .sh and you need to run every script between your prior version to version you have upgraded to.
+Note that you can only run scripts that end in .sh and you need to
+# run every script between your prior version to version you have upgraded to.
+Also always check the release notes for
+# any special instructions
 docker exec -it tangerine-container ls /tangerine-server/upgrades
 # Run an upgrade script.
 docker exec -it tangerine-container /tangerine-server/v2.0.0.sh